abwaters/btce-api/README.md

 btce.setAuthKeys("<api_key>", "<api_secret>");
 ```

-After this, using the API is as simple as calling the appropriate method off of your `cryptsy` object.
-It is useful to look at the Cryptsy_Test.java source code since the unit tests in this file contain sample code for all of the APIs.
+After this, using the API is as simple as calling the appropriate method off of your `btce` object.
+It is useful to look at the BTCE_Test.java source code since the unit tests in this file contain sample code for all of the APIs.
 I'll be adding a complete javadoc in the near future.

 ## Examples